adevra/AutosavePlus/README.md

 5. That’s it — your work will now be saved automatically at regular intervals.
 6. Change autosave+ folder depending on your active project and hit Save Preferences.

+## How to always run Autosave+ each time Maya initializes?
+1. Go to your userSetup.py file (usually in maya/scripts/userSetup.py), if you don't have this file, create one yourself
+2. Copy and paste [this code](https://github.com/adevra/AutosavePlus/blob/main/userSetup.py) into userSetup.py

 ### Autosave+ was built with simplicity and practicality in mind.
 If you’ve ever been frustrated by Maya’s native autosave or lost work due to an overlooked dependency, this tool might be a small improvement to your workflow.
 Contributions, feedback, and suggestions are always welcome!